Theme/Skin System Documentation

 - k9s-style skin format support

-- Theme resolution (user → system → default)
+- Theme resolution (user → legacy → embedded → default)

 🚧 Future Enhancements: